 Sometimes you just need a little more protection.
 Even if your shoes and socks are on-point, it can't hurt to have a bit of a barrier against friction.
 That's why I love Vaseline (or petroleum jelly.)
 If you rub a thin layer on spots where you keep getting blisters, you could keep these bumps at bay.
 After applying the Vaseline, just slip on socks and shoes and get ready to go.
 But wait, what if you followed all this great advice, and you still got a blister?
 That means it's time to...

 See Your Houston Podiatrist

 And, as we said before, if you have a big blister, it's time for an appointment with Dr. Andrew Schneider.
-I can safely drain and cover the blister for you so you can get back to your normal routine.
+Don't try to solve the problem at home.
+Or attempt what I call bathroom surgery.
+Why should you come in?
+Well, I can safely drain and cover the blister for you quickly.
+That way, you can get back to your normal routine.
 Without pain, fear of infection or other complications!